bnodnarb/AIRMF/_posts/govern/04-02-01-roles-and-responsibilities.md

 title: GOVERN 2.1
 categories:
   - GOVERN-2
-description: Roles and responsibilities and lines of communication related to mapping, measuring, and managing AI risks are clear to individuals and teams throughout the organization.
+description: Roles and responsibilities and lines of communication related to mapping, measuring, and managing AI risks are clear to individuals and teams throughout the organization, and documented.
 type: Govern
 order_number: 1
 ---